First impressions are crucial in business. If you make the wrong one, you can pretty much guarantee you won’t land the client. Here’s how to do it:

 Spell Things Wrong

-Look, if you don’t want to score any clients, you’re going to have to make it clear that you’re unprofessional — and hands down the best way to accomplish this in a matter of seconds is to use appalling spelling, punctuation and grammar.
-Only somebody who takes their work and reputation seriously would even think about hitting the shift key or proofreading anything, and who wants to be like those losers?
+Look, if you don’t want to score any clients, you’re going to have to make it clear that you’re unprofessional – and a fabulous way to accomplish this in a matter of seconds is to use appalling spelling, punctuation and grammar.
+Only somebody who takes their work and reputation seriously would think about hitting the shift key or proofreading anything, and who wants to be like those losers?

 Have a Shockingly Bad Website